Getting Started

 Step 1: Install Brownie

-In your React Native project:
+In your React Native app:

 npm install @callstack/brownie